minvws/nl-kat-coordination/docs/source/introduction/intro.rst

 Where is the software located?
 ==============================

 OpenKAT consists of separate modules that each perform a specific task.
 All modules are located in the `NL-KAT-Coordination <https://github.com/minvws/nl-kat-coordination>`_ repository.
-The `Modules of OpenKAT <https://docs.openkat.nl/modules/index.html>`_ section of the documentation goes into detail on each of these modules.
+The :ref:`Modules of OpenKAT<modules>` section of the documentation goes into detail on each of these modules.

 Responsible disclosure
 ======================